adrianyorke/robotframework-cookbook/README.md

 We also recommend using the [Robot Framework Robocop](https://github.com/MarketSquare/robotframework-robocop) static analysis tool to check your scripts are clean before submission.
 Robocop can be installed using pip:
-> $ pip install -U robotframework-robocop
+> $ python -m pip install -U robotframework-robocop

 [Issues](https://github.com/adrianyorke/robotframework-cookbook/issues) are welcome and you can use them to post ideas for new recipes or report bugs and other observations for exisiting recipes.